RSKriegs/justjoinit_ETL/README.md

 Some manual tips regarding a dashboard:
 - the salary range slider might not come handy at first due to the fact that there are some records with salary being over 100k PLN.
 That's the issue but I haven't got time to think about it.
 Try to filter out some records to be able to specify a more detailed salary range.
 - salary-wise, all of the salaries are valued in PLN.
 If there are any offerings in other currencies, they are automatically converted into a PLN with a current rate at the time of appending the deduplicated record into a dataset (with a help of forex_python package).
+The 'expected salary' metric on a graph is a mean of lower and upper ranges of salary range, for all mentioned employment types.
 - the 'Job Title', 'Company' and 'Skills' searchbars filter if a given record contains an entered phrase.
 Data Studio also comes with a possibility of applying advanced search bars, with which you could also apply regular expressions, but that option seemed quite buggy.
 - speaking about 'Skills' searchbar, Skills are gathered into a list. if you want to mark the beginning and end of the phrase, remember about placing a ',' separator.
 For example, if you want to search after specifically Java skill, write 'Java,', otherwise you'll get results for Javascript and the others as well :)